 My professional and academic contributions include peer-reviewed articles and co-authored technical reports.
 I have presented posters and large wall maps at professional conferences, and I have developed static and digital maps to support science communication in a variety of media.

-- Edward, E.A. and Others.
+- Edward, E.A., & others.
 (2018).
 Wetlands ecological integrity monitoring protocol for Sierra Nevada Network: Narrative version 2.1.
-National Park Service.
-Three Rivers, California
+National Park Service, Three Rivers, CA.

-- Tricker, J., P. Landres, G. Fauth, P. Hardwick, & A. Eddy.
-(2016).
-Mapping Wilderness Character in Sequoia and Kings Canyon National Parks (Map ID 19) and Mapping Wilderness Travel Time in Sequoia and Kings Canyon National Parks (Map ID 22).
-Posters presented at ESRI User Conference, San Diego, CA, 27 Jun-1 Jul.
+- Tricker, J., Landres, P., Fauth, G., Hardwick, P., & Eddy, A. (2016).
+Mapping Wilderness Character in Sequoia and Kings Canyon National Parks and Mapping Wilderness Travel Time in Sequoia and Kings Canyon National Parks.
+Map 19 and 22 presented at ESRI User Conference, San Diego, CA, 27 Jun-1 Jul.

 Maps and graphics

 - Monroe, M. & Eddy, A. (2020).
 Clear Waters: Join a Field Crew to Track Change in Sierra Nevada Lakes.
 Story Map.
 National Park Service, Fort Collins, CO.